sana33/SDCOR/Readme.md

   * #### "DispPlot" checkbox

 	If this checkbox is on, then various states of SDCOR are displayed in the main plot.
+This checkbox should be selected if you want to save different states plots parallel to the other results.

   * #### "AuxiFig" checkbox